-Feature structures [16] (or their equivalent expressions, ψ -terms [1]) are a formalism on which unification grammars [18] are based.
-In [18], the authors say that they are not aware of proposals to use generalization of feature structures for linguistic applications except of two works on coordination phenomena and grammar learning.
+Feature structures [11] (or their equivalent expressions, ψ -terms [1]) are a formalism on which unification grammars [12] are based.
+In [12], the authors say that they are not aware of proposals to use generalization of feature structures for linguistic applications except of two works on coordination phenomena and grammar learning.

-In [19-21], a method to automatically infer semantic features from syntax is proposed.
+In [13-15], a method to automatically infer semantic features from syntax is proposed.
 Antiunification over syntactic parse trees is used to compute similarities between them, which then can help to classify sentences as being informative and can serve as recommendations.
 We will speak more about this work later.

-Motivated by using syntactic generalization for finding similarities in texts, anti-unification has been included in a multi-layer system for semantic textual similarity [40], as a tool to extract the syntactic structure information from texts.
+Motivated by using syntactic generalization for finding similarities in texts, anti-unification has been included in a multi-layer system for semantic textual similarity [33], as a tool to extract the syntactic structure information from texts.

-In [23, 24], the authors propose an approach to model and analyze natural language metaphoric expressions, which is a quite hard problem.
-They use the technique called heuristic-driven theory projection [22], which generalizes of classical anti-unification by permitting formulas as inputs with the corresponding equational/equivalence theories.
-It is guided by heuristics.
+In [17,18], the authors propose an approach to model and formally analyze natural language metaphoric expressions, which is a quite hard problem.
+The approach uses the technique called heuristic-driven theory projection [16].
+It is a generalization of classical anti-unification by permitting formulas as inputs with the corresponding equational/equivalence theories, and it is guided by heuristics.